 Foods that may make you sleepy: 1, 2, 3, 4, 5

 (Listed in alphabetical order)

-Bananas (bananas aren’t high in melatonin, but they do contain magnesium, which can help relax the muscles)
+Bananas (bananas aren’t high in melatonin, but they do provide magnesium benefits, which can help relax the muscles)

 Fish (especially fatty fish, like salmon and tuna)

 Nuts and nut butters (such as almonds, cashews, pistachios, and walnuts)

 Poultry (contains tryptophan)

 Seeds (including flax seeds, pumpkin seeds, and sunflower seeds)

 Teas (herbal varieties such as chamomile and peppermint are particularly sleep-promoting)

 Whole grains (think whole-wheat toast or oatmeal, which trigger serotonin release, which can lead to an increase in melatonin)